rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 Since the width, height, and depth dimensions span across the entire object, we only apply half of their values to the coordinates of a unit sphere to get the final coordinates of the ellipsoid centered at the origin.

-When we call the superclass `__init__` method, we give our values for $u$ and $v$ for the ranges previously mentioned.
+When we call the `__init__` method of the superclass, we give our values for $u$ and $v$ for the ranges previously mentioned.
 Here we can think of the `radial_segments` value as the number of triangles that each cross-section will be divided into, and the `height_segments` value is the total number of cross-sections.

 ## Spheres